mbruges/zola/content/learn/textbook/an-inspector-calls.md

 **INSPECTOR:** Yes, sir.
 Only recently transferred.

 **BIRLING:** I thought you must be.
-I was an alderman for years – and lord mayor two years ago – and I’m still on the bench – so I know the brumley police offices pretty well – and I thought I’d never seen you before.
+I was an alderman for years – and lord mayor two years ago – and I’m still on the bench – so I know the Brumley police offices pretty well – and I thought I’d never seen you before.

 **INSPECTOR:** Quite so.